 For more information and assistance in navigating dog bite injuries, reach out to our San Antonio dog bite attorneys today.

-The One-Bite Rule in Texas
+What Is The One-Bite Rule in Texas?

 The “one-bite rule” is a legal doctrine that implies that a dog owner may not be held liable for their dog’s first aggressive act or bite if they had no prior knowledge of the animal’s aggressive tendencies.